Vottivott/mildnet/CONTRIBUTING.md

 # Contributing

 Thank you for your interest!
-MILDNet is always looking for contributors.
+MildNet is always looking for contributors.
 If you don't feel comfortable contributing code, adding docstrings to the source files is very appreciated.